sybrin-innovations/Sybrin.iOS.SDK.Simulator.Sample/README.md

 # Sybrin.iOS.SDK.Simulator.Sample
-An example project showing how to make use of build schemes to build a project to simulator while the Sybrin SDK's are still part of the project.
+An example project showing how to make use of build schemes to build a project on a simulator while the Sybrin SDK's are still part of the project.

 ## How it works
 This project allows you to use different build schemes to omit the Sybrin SDK's from the build process